-The Human Resource office will maintain these documents, as applicable in the employee personnel file: Employee Development Plans, copies of training certificates, the Employee Education Funding Acceptance Agreement, signed Education and Training Standards of Conduct (and annual renewals), copies of Professional Certificates, licensure and other documents that documents the completion of education and training objectives.
+7.9.8 The Human Resource office will maintain these documents, as applicable in the employee personnel file: Employee Development Plans, copies of training certificates, the Employee Education Funding Acceptance Agreement, signed Education and Training Standards of Conduct (and annual renewals), copies of Professional Certificates, licensure and other documents that documents the completion of education and training objectives.
 Employees must provide a copy of their training certificates, grades, diplomas, certificates, license, and other documents related to training and education agreements.

-CHAPTER 6
+7.9.9 Employees who complete their Employee Development Plans may be eligible for a step increase.
+Employees who receive training paid for by the Tribes may be required to sign an agreement that they will maintain their employment with the Tribe for a specific time period following receiving the training, or will be required to repay the Tribe for the expense of their training.

+8.0 LEADERSHIP AND MANAGEMENT TRAINING (SUCCESSION PLANNING)